alexkilgour/dart-sass-importer/README.md

 # dart-sass-importer
-Test out custom importers for dart sass
+Test out custom importers for dart sass.
+Only imports that are not found pass through the importer.

 `npm run build`